-Name

-Name

-Email

-Job title

-Organisation

-Please could you supply us with a brief written scenario of the type of questions and information a client/customer/claimant may ask in a typical one-to-one-session.
-Please also list some 'real world' questions.

-Currently, what type of labour market information do you most commonly use with your clients/customers/claimants?

-What are the gaps in labour market information you need for your business?

-Please specify the particular target group of clients/customers/claimants with whom you would want to use this application.
-What would be your priority for an application for this target group using the LMI for All database?
+Name Email Job title Organisation y us with a brief written scenario of the type of questions and information ant may ask in a typical one-to-one-session.
+Please also list some 'real Currently, what type of clients/customers/claim labour market information do you most commonly use with your ants?
+What are the gaps in la bour market information you need for your business? cular target group of clients/customers/claimants with whom you would tion.
+What would be your priority for an application for this target group tabase?